mike99mac/minimy-mike99mac/README.md

 ## Prepare an SD card to boot Linux
 The RasPi boots from a micro-SD card that plugs into its underside.
 A 32 GB card or larger is recommended.
 You need to *prime the pump* and put a Linux distribution on it.

-Yes the RasPi can now boot from USB drives, but stick with the SD card for now.
+Yes the RasPi can now boot from USB drives, but it is recommended to stick with SD cards for now.

 Hopefully you have another computer running Linux, but other OS's will work.
 It must have a hardware port to write to the card.